keawade/fixed-width-parser/README.md

    * - `'undefined'` = `undefined`
    * - `'null'` = `null`
    * - `'passthrough'` = return the original falsy value
-   */
+   *
+   *  If the value is not defined the default behavior is to passthrough */
   falsyFallback: FalsyFallback;
 }